silx-kit/silx-training/python/python/definitions.rst

 Code structure
 ^^^^^^^^^^^^^^

-Python uses white-spaces and indentation to establish code block structure whereas other programming languages uses braces { }.
+Python uses a column (:) at the end of the line and 4 white-spaces indentation to establish code block structure.

-- Clearly indicates the beginning of a block
-- Coding style is mostly uniform.
-Use **4 spaces** instead of <tabs>
-- Code structure is much more readable and clear.
+Many other programming languages uses braces { }.

 .. code-block:: python